-Imagine that one of your backend services begins to slow down and Dynatrace automatically detects and reports on the slowdown.
+Imagine that one of your backend services begins to slow down and Davis automatically detects and reports on the slowdown.
 This would be shown within the Impact analysis section on the problem overview page.
-Separately, Dynatrace detects that a process has been shut down for several minutes.
+Separately, Davis detects that a process has been shut down for several minutes.
 However, because your applications and entry-point services are currently handling these issues gracefully, you’ll likely miss out on the critical insight that your customers are unable to log into your application or buy your products!
 With business impact analysis however, a complete analysis of all affected backend service calls brings this and related issues to your attention so that you can resolve them quickly.

 Note that business impact analysis isn’t triggered for all detected problems.
 For example, business impact analysis isn’t included for problems that are detected with synthetic tests, as the result would be only a single transaction.
 Business impact analysis is also not included for infrastructure-only events, such as CPU spikes, because no relevant transactions exist for analysis.

 The Business impact analysis section is only displayed when relevant transactions are available for analysis.
 Business impact analysis only makes sense for customer-facing web or mobile applications, custom applications (for example, a self-service ticketing terminal), or entry point services.
 As to entry-point services, say for example that you have a weather forecast service for which no web page is available.
 Maybe this entry-point service is used by a news site like CNN.
 Thus, if the service is unavailable, your organization will experience a business impact as all requests to the service are failing.